Is Guess a Luxury Brand 2023? 5 Surprising Reasons It’s Not

 So, you’re wondering if Guess is a luxury brand.
 Let’s dive into the target audience and marketing strategy to see why it fits into a different category.

-One of the main reasons why Guess isn’t considered a luxury brand lies in its target audience.
+One of the main reasons why Guess isn’t considered a luxury brand like Celine lies in its target audience.
 Luxury brands generally focus on a specific market of wealthy people who want to flaunt their wealth and status.
-According to Luxtrend.co, Guess, on the other hand, targets a much wider middle-class market.
-This makes the brand more accessible to the average shopper, unlike true luxury brands that cater to an exclusive clientele.
+According to Luxtrend.co, Guess, on the other hand, targets a much broader middle-class market.
+This makes the brand more accessible to the average shopper, unlike actual luxury brands that cater to an exclusive clientele.

 Additionally, the marketing strategy of Guess sets it apart from luxury brands.
 While luxury brands emphasize on product features and how these features address the needs of their target audience, Guess focuses more on appealing to a broader demographic.
-In the world of advertising and marketing, the approach employed by Guess is quite different from that of high-end luxury brands like Gucci and Chanel (Forbes).
+In advertising and marketing, the approach employed by Guess is quite different from that of high-end luxury brands like Gucci and Chanel.

-Furthermore, the way Guess engages with its customers through marketing channels tells a different story.
+Furthermore, how Guess engages with its customers through marketing channels tells a different story.
 For instance, Statista reports that around six out of 10 affluent consumers worldwide follow luxury brands on social media, indicating a high level of engagement between brands and customers.
-Guess, however, adopts a more straightforward communication style that focuses on its fashion-forward offerings rather than exclusivity and status.
+Guess, however, adopts a more straightforward communication style focusing on its fashion-forward offerings rather than exclusivity and status.

-In summary, the target audience and marketing approach of Guess are designed to appeal to a wider customer base, making it distinct from traditional luxury brands.
+In summary, Guess’s target audience and marketing approach are designed to appeal to a broader customer base, making it distinct from traditional luxury brands.
 It’s a brand for everyone who wants stylish and trendy products without the hefty price tag of luxury offerings.

 Lack of Exclusivity